Casa Cuba.org Home PageCasa Cuba.org Home Page

 Some people enjoy eating just the croquettes, while others like to sandwhich two or three croquettes in between two slices of their favorite bread.

-Tortillas, Cuban homelettes, are also all-time favorites.
+The tortilla—a Cuban homelette—is also an all-time favorite.
 Whether they are filled with ham and onions, potatoes, or sweet plaintains, they are absolutely delicious.
 And, Tortillas are easy to eat, since the eggs are not scrambled, they cook nice, flat, and leveled.

 The Drawback